Vejde: A Framework for Inductive Deep Reinforcement Learning Based on Factor Graph Color Refinement: Background

 \subsection{Reinforcement Learning}

 To search for an optimal policy, we use \ac{ppo}; a model-free actor-critic \acf{rl} algorithm~\citep{DBLP:journals/corr/SchulmanWDRK17}. \Acf{rl} constitutes a class of methods to find, or at least search for, the optimal policy of a \ac{mdp}~\citep{sutton2018reinforcement}.
 Different \ac{rl} approaches mainly alter the methods of selecting actions, what data is used to gather or update the policy and the step intervals between updates.
 Model-free \ac{rl} learns policy through selecting actions from the agent policy and updating it solely based the resulting transitions of the \ac{mdp}.
 This means that model-free methods requires little to no prior knowledge of the problem dynamics, at the expense of requiring more data than model-based methods, which instead incorporate system knowledge to improve the policy.
 Value-based \ac{rl} methods uses data to generate estimates of the state-value \(v^{\pi}(s)= \mathbb{E}_{\pi}\left[G_t | S_t = s\right]\) or action-value \(Q^{\pi}(s, a)= \mathbb{E}_{\pi}\left[G_t | S_t= s, A=a \right]\) functions of the \ac{mdp}, which the policy is then based on.
 Policy gradient algorithms instead use data to directly optimize a differentiable function towards the optimal policy.
 Actor-critic methods combines elements of value estimation with policy gradient methods to improve optimization stability, where an \enquote{actor} component produces action probabilities, \(\pi(a | s_t)\), and a \enquote{critic} component produces a state value estimate, \(\tilde{v}(s_t)\). \Ac{ppo} is a policy gradient algorithm that enforces a hard limit on how much the policy can change per update.
-The actor loss for \ac{ppo} is calculated as

-where \(r(s_t, a_t, \theta)= \frac{\pi_{\theta}(a_t|s_t)}{\pi'_{\theta}(a_t|s_t)}\), a ratio between the old and updated policy output which is used to clip the loss. \(A\) is the action \emph{advantage}, which may be calculated in different ways, but is typically defined as the difference between the state-value and action-value for the action.
+The actor loss for \ac{ppo} is calculated as \( L_p(s_t,a_t,\theta) = \min\left( r(\theta) \cdot A(s_t,a_t), \;\; \text{clip}\left(r(\theta), 1 - \epsilon, 1+\epsilon \right) \cdot A(s_t,a_t) \right) \) where \(r(s_t, a_t, \theta)= \frac{\pi_{\theta}(a_t|s_t)}{\pi'_{\theta}(a_t|s_t)}\), a ratio between the old and updated policy output which is used to clip the loss. \(A\) is the action \emph{advantage}, which may be calculated in different ways, but is typically defined as the difference between the state-value and action-value for the action.